 There are days when I don’t feel like doing this crap, but make myself get up and do it anyways.
 I have had some shit-turd bad attitude mornings come and go, but forced myself to get up and get it done.
 Many times some of these days have ended up becoming personal best.
 This is really motivating because what I thought would be a bad day turned out awesome.
 These small successes motivates me to keep going and is also why I track my sessions with metrics.

-Very few people see my numbers because it is more for me than anyone else.
+Very few people see my detailed numbers because it is more for me than anyone else.
 I’m happy to share them with anyone if it will help them, but the trick is to find your way, not copy what someone else is doing.
-Each of us is different, but you can take bits and pieces from various people to find your way.
+Each of us is different, but you can take bits and pieces from various people to find your own way.

 The 20K run session June 2021 Maryland.